If divorce is on the table, discernment counseling can help you come to healthier decisions.

 Discernment Counseling - Making Decisions From A Healthier Place

-Discernment counseling assists couples that are ambivalent about staying married or getting divorced.
-This can be a difficult phase for a couple who have reached a point where divorce is on the table.
+Discernment counselors assist couples that are ambivalent about staying married or getting divorced.
+This can be a difficult phase for a couple who has reached a point where divorce is on the table.
 It can occur where one or both individuals may be struggling with the relationship and need help deciding on whether they should continue through with a divorce or if there is any way the relationship can be salvaged.
-It is not uncommon for one person to be “leaning out” while the other is “leaning in”.
+It is not uncommon for one person to be “leaning out” while the other is “leaning in.”
 One may feel that couples therapy can help, while the other is nearly checked out.
 This can present some challenges to a happy reunion, but discernment counseling can still be an incredibly valuable process even if the couple differs in their desire to remain together.

 The resulting fallout may lead one or both individuals to remain distressed about losing their relationship.
 In addition, concerns regarding how their next steps may affect their children, what parenting arrangements may need to be defined, what financial decisions may need to be made, and what are the living arrangements they may need to consider during this process can weigh heavily on the relationship.
 Couples often rush to make these decisions from unhealthy or painful emotional spaces.
 They often fail to consider the extended impact their emotionally-driven decisions may have in the long term or even how their decisions may be rooted over several psychological factors which may lead them to preemptively terminate a union before a more grounded decision process can take place.

 Even if the couple decides to move ahead with a divorce, many individuals later struggle with co-parenting or moving into healthy new relationships.
 Data on second and third marriages suggests that new marriages fare significantly worse than their first marriage.
 This may suggest that while the problems may currently seem overwhelming, exploring a reunion or a healthier split may leave individuals better prepared to manage conflict in the future.
-As relational beings, we tend to work in patterns and can often harbor anger, resentment, or mistrust into future relationships if these feelings are not explored.
-This is neither caring to your own process or to a new individual with whom you may want to eventually carry a relationship with.
+As relational beings, we tend to work in patterns and can often harbor anger, resentment, or mistrust in future relationships if these feelings are not explored.
+This is neither caring for your own process nor for a new individual with whom you may want to eventually carry a relationship.

 Are you and your partner in need of Discernment Counseling?
 Contact Us!